-- 6.4 Continued eligibility for employment or volunteer work and/or ministry is contingent upon completing the re-screening requirements before the five-year anniversary date and upon a satisfactory background investigation. - Personnel transferring from one entity subject to these Policies to another need not undergo renewals prior to the five (5) year term unless some local entity policy applies. - 6.6 Background checks received from outside the Diocese (or entities participating in these Policies) is not sufficient and does not count toward the child and youth protection requirements under these Policies.
+- 7.2 Every five (5) years, Personnel shall submit and complete a background check through the VIRTUS online interface.
+Any issues with the background check are handled by the Office of Child and Youth Protection (§ 6.5). - 7.3 Every five (5) years, Personnel shall participate in Child & Youth Protection Education. - 7.4 Continued eligibility for employment or volunteer work and/or ministry is contingent upon completing the re-screening requirements before the five-year anniversary date and upon a satisfactory background investigation. - 7.5 Personnel transferring from one entity subject to these Policies to another need not undergo renewals prior to the five (5) year term unless some local entity policy applies. - 7.6 Background checks received from outside the Diocese (or entities participating in these Policies) is not sufficient and does not count toward the child and youth protection requirements under these Policies.

-7. Employees or Covered Volunteers Driver Application
+8. Employees or Covered Volunteers Driver Application

-7.1 All Employees and those Covered Volunteers who drive shall adhere to the policies and procedures in the Employee & Covered Volunteer Driver Application.
+All Employees and any volunteers who drive shall adhere to the policies and procedures in the Employee & Covered Volunteer Driver Application, which will be stored, with any accompanying documents, in the VIRTUS platform.

-8. Child & Youth Protection Education
+9. Child & Youth Protection Education

-- 8.1 The Diocese is committed to the prevention of child abuse and to identify and address child abuse once it has occurred.
+- 9.1 The Diocese is committed to the prevention of child abuse and to identify and address child abuse once it has occurred.
 By raising the awareness and understanding of the issue of abuse among priests, deacons, religious, staff members, volunteers, and other adults who work with or have contact with children who are associated with the Diocese, and by increasing their knowledge and ability to address child abuse issues once they arise, risks to child safety can be greatly reduced.
-By educating children on how to be safe and stay safe, the Diocese will enhance the ability of children to become empowered to report abuse and encourage an environment that allows children to communicate any potential endangerment. - 8.2 Purpose and Objective: Through both initial and ongoing education, the Diocese will provide specific training in the prevention, recognition, and reporting of child abuse.
-The objective of these programs will be accomplished through educational programs, such as seminars, workshops and meetings, provided by the Diocese and completed by all Employees and Covered Volunteers as defined herein. - 8.3 Child & Youth Protection Education for Adults: Every Employee and Covered Volunteer must undergo the initial education as described above in the Child & Youth Protection Requirements (§ II.3.7).

-Child & Youth Protection education includes, but is not limited to, the following subjects:
+By educating children on how to be safe and stay safe, the Diocese will enhance the ability of children to become empowered to report abuse and encourage an environment that allows children to communicate any potential endangerment. - 9.2 Purpose and Objective: Through both initial and ongoing education, the Diocese will provide specific training in the prevention, recognition, and reporting of child abuse.
+The objective of these programs will be accomplished through educational programs, such as seminars, workshops and meetings, provided by the Diocese and completed by all Employees and Covered Volunteers as defined herein. - 9.3 The Breadth of CYP Education: Child & Youth Protection education includes, but is not limited to, the following subjects: - Appropriate boundaries and established prohibitions in ministry; - Nature of the problem of child abuse;

-- Appropriate boundaries and established prohibitions in ministry; - Nature of the problem of child abuse; - Signs and symptoms of child abuse; - Laws, policies, and procedures to report child abuse allegations; - Policies and procedures to prevent child abuse by Employees or Covered Volunteers or any others who come into contact with children;

-- Policies and procedures to prevent child abuse on any Church-owned property or at Church-sponsored events and activities; - Types of disclosure and how to respond appropriately; - Policies and procedures to respond to allegations of child abuse; - Policies and procedures for reporting child abuse allegations; - Conversations between parents and children regarding a child's personal safety; and, - Strategies for protecting children from potential abuse.
+- Signs and symptoms of child abuse; - Laws, policies, and procedures to report child abuse allegations; - Policies and procedures to prevent child abuse by Employees or Covered Volunteers or any others who come into contact with children; - Policies and procedures to prevent child abuse on any Church-owned property or at Church-sponsored events and activities; - Types of disclosure and how to respond appropriately; - Policies and procedures to respond to allegations of child abuse; - Policies and procedures for reporting child abuse allegations; - Conversations between parents and children regarding a child's personal safety; and, - Strategies for protecting children from potential abuse.